jumbo-tech-campus/Styleguide/swift/unit_tests.md

 ### Terminology

-When it comes to writing mocks in Swift theres many ways for developers do this, but we can never agree upon the naming.
+When it comes to writing mocks in Swift theres many ways for developers to do this, but we can never agree upon the naming.

 Imagine a protocol `MyProtocol`, some would create `MyProtocolMock` where others use `MyProtocolStub`.
 Which of them is correct?
 Neither, see below.